 3. How to ask for referrals on your website

 Your website is your brand’s hub, and it’s likely where customers are purchasing from you.
 So, make sure you’re using your website to ask for referrals.
-Asking through a dedicated referral program page is an essential (especially if you’re using referral software), but you’ll need to find ways to direct customers to this page.
+Asking through a dedicated referral program page is essential (especially if you’re using referral software), but you’ll need to find ways to direct customers to this page.
 One way to do this is with a compelling hero image on your homepage.

 Of course, one of the best times to ask for referrals is right after a customer makes a purchase.
 Use these referral ask tips on your website to take advantage of this crucial time.